Hi-C (genomic analysis technique): Applications

+Significance

+The adaptation of Hi-C for ancient DNA has transformed the field of paleogenomics, allowing for detailed studies of extinct species at a molecular level.
+By preserving and analyzing chromatin interactions, PaleoHi-C sheds light on genome structure, evolution, and adaptation in ancient ecosystems.

+Limitations

+PaleoHi-C is constrained by the availability of well-preserved samples and the inherent challenges of working with highly degraded DNA.
+However, advances in sequencing technologies and computational methods continue to expand its potential applications.

-Data Analysis
+Data analysis

 The chimeric DNA ligation products generated by Hi-C represent pairwise chromatin interactions or physical 3D contacts within the nucleus, and can be analyzed by a variety of downstream approaches.
 Briefly, deep sequencing data is used to build unbiased genome-wide chromatin interaction maps.
 Then several different methods can be employed to analyze these maps to identify chromosomal structural patterns and their biological interpretations.
 Many of these data analysis approaches also apply to 3C-sequencing or other equivalent data.